Narcolepsy in Dogs

 Can narcolepsy be treated?

-There is no definitive cure for narcolepsy, but help is still available for affected dogs.
+There is no definitive cure for narcolepsy, but help is available for affected dogs.
 Although you may not be able to stop the episodes, by identifying possible patterns that precipitate the incidents, you may be able to reduce the frequency and severity of events.
 For example, if your dog experiences an episode when visitors excite him, you can stay by his side and calm him down when the guests arrive.
 Or if extreme physical activity is the culprit, you can arrange to play fetch in a secure, safe area with level terrain.
 While the attacks are not life-threatening, if your dog hits his head on a rock or falls off a cliff or rock face while collapsing, a harmless narcoleptic event can quickly turn into a medical emergency.

-If the narcoleptic episodes occur often or are disruptive, your veterinarian may prescribe oral medications to help control the frequency and duration of the attacks.
+If narcoleptic episodes occur often or are disruptive, your veterinarian may prescribe oral medications to help control the frequency and duration of the attacks.
 When quality of life is affected (both your dog’s and yours), you may consider treating your dog with tricyclic antidepressant or hyperactivity medications that may reduce the dog’s excitement level.
 On the other hand, some dogs benefit from stimulant medications that combat excess sleepiness that accompanies narcolepsy.
 While these drugs will not cure narcolepsy, they may make the condition easier to live with.

 Can my dog live with narcolepsy?